riga/jclass/README.md

         this.__.consumption = 'too much';
     },

-    // still a private method since it was known
+    // still a private method since tracking does not affect methods
-    // before the first method call
+    // (methods are kown before the first method call)
     __drive: function() {
         return 'driving';
     }